anekdotes/validator/readme.md

 #### url

-Check if $value match an URL
+Check if the input match an URL

 	array('input' => array('url'));

 #### validUrl

-Check if $value match an URL and is valid
+Check if the input match an URL that is valid

 	array('input' => array('validUrl'));

 #### same

-Check if _confirmed value is the same
+Check if confirmed value is the same

 	array('input' => array('same:input_name'));